libretiny-eu/libretiny/docs/flashing/cloudcutter.md

 1. [Compile ESPHome](../projects/esphome.md), or your custom firmware based on LibreTuya.
 2. Get the firmware binary, named `bk7231x_app.ota.ug.bin` from the build directory (`.pio/build/<board>/` or `.esphome/build/<board>/.pioenvs/<board>/`).
-3. Put the file to `custom-firmware` of tuya-cloudcutter.
+3. Put it in the `custom-firmware` directory of tuya-cloudcutter.

 ### Pairing and flashing

-1. Run `./run_flash.sh` from the cloudcutter directory.
+1. Run `./tuya-cloudcutter.sh` from the cloudcutter directory.
 2. Answer questions about the desired firmware file, the device vendor and profile.
 3. Put the device to AP mode: (**)
 	- Bulbs (devices without buttons) usually need to be power-cycled a few times, until they start blinking slowly.